AfricasTalkingLtd/africastalking.Net/README.md

 #### [Checkout](http://docs.africastalking.com/payments/mobile-checkout)

-- `Checkout(productName,phoneNumber,currencyCode,amount,providerChannel)` :  Initiate Customer to Business (C2B) payments on a mobile subscriber's device.
+- `Checkout(productName,phoneNumber,currencyCode,amount,providerChannel,metadata)` :  Initiate Customer to Business (C2B) payments on a mobile subscriber's device.
 [More info](http://docs.africastalking.com/payments/mobile-checkout)

     - `productName`: Your Payment Product. `REQUIRED`

     - `phoneNumber`: The customer phone number (in international format; e.g. `25471xxxxxxx`). `REQUIRED`

     - `currencyCode`: 3-digit ISO format currency code (e.g `KES`, `USD`, `UGX` etc.) `REQUIRED`

     - `amount`: This is the amount. `REQUIRED`

     - `providerChannel`: Default provider channel details.For example `MPESA` or `Athena` for sandbox.
-      - **(Sandbox) : **Note that for sandbox you'll have to manually create a channel that will be associated with `Athena`.
+      - **(Sandbox) :**  Note that for sandbox you'll have to manually create a channel that will be associated with `Athena`.
 This is the channel name that you will pass as an argument during a checkout.
 Example after creating a channel you will have `Athena:channel_name` , pass `channel_name ` as the  _providerChannel_ .

+        ​

+    - `metadata` : This value contains a map of any metadata that you would like us to associate with this request.
+You can use this field to send data that will map notifications to checkout requests, since we will include it when we send notifications once the checkout is complete. `(Optional)`

+      ​

  > Example
  ```csharp